shubham-thakare/tech-blog/README.md

-# setup.com
+# Setup.com
-Seamlessly configure various tools in your system.
+We are here to help you to install software seamlessly in your machine